 The admissions committee will review all applications.
 However, the process is competitive, with 6-8 admissions from an applicant pool of about 90.

 The majority of applicants each year have an academic background with links to social justice (although not necessarily a degree in GRSJ) in addition to meeting GPA and other application requirements.
 Therefore, it is unlikely that an applicant without any exposure to social justice in their previous course work could compete successfully.

-If you have supplemented your degree with additional courses related to social justice and received good grades, that would be taken into consideration by the admission committee.
-Coupled with other factors such as solid references and a clear and focused statement of intent, it would improve your chance of success.
+If you have supplemented your degree with additional courses related to social justice and received good grades, that would be taken into consideration by the admissions committee.
+Coupled with other factors such as solid references, a clear and focused Statement of Intent, this would improve your chance of success.

 The institute's admissions committee makes the selection.
 In assessing applications, the admissions committee considers a composite of information:

 - Previous academic performance, including preparation in gender, race, sexuality and social justice